jnawaz/Swift-Bowling-Game-Kata-Starter/README.md

 We'd like you to write the logic for a game of bowling based on the rules outlined above.
 The only mandates are that at least one frame must score a spare and at least one must score a strike.
 We're interested in seeing the final score at the end of a game of bowling.

+**N.B.** We don't require you to run the app, we're focusing on the TDD approach to building out the logic for a game of bowling.

 Good luck!